reflex-dev/reflex-web/docs/getting-started/introduction.md

         ),
         rx.tabs.content(
             rx.markdown(
                 """The frontend is built declaratively using Reflex components.
 These component can be nested and customized to create complex layouts and interactions.
-More information can be found in the [Reflex Components](/docs/components) section.- Use Reflex components and var operations
+More information can be found in the [Reflex Components](/docs/components) section.

+- Use Reflex components and var operations

 - Use `rx.cond` and `rx.foreach` (replaces if and for loops)

-- Use State. when referring to state class variables (do not use self.)
+- Use State. when to render state vars and reference event handlers (do not use self.)

+- Code translated to React/JS runs in the user's browser
                 """
             ),
-            value="tab2",
+            value="tab1",
             padding_top="1em",
         ),
         rx.tabs.content(